DoKe65/dokels-employee-directory-wd8/README.md

 The directory should include a list of 12 employees.
 Everytime the page is refreshed, 12 new random users should be displayed, including a photo, name, email address and the city.

-When a user clicks on one of the cards, an overlay has to be displayed with detailled informations, a way to close the window and a possibility to switch forth and back between each employee.
+The search function searches for matching names (full names) and removes the employees not matching the input from the directory.

-Searching for a user does two things: It searches for matching user names (full names) and hides the employees not matching the input.
-When displaying an employee's detailed information inside the overlay, switching back and forth only shows the employees currently displayed inside the directory (search results).
+When a user clicks on one of the cards, an overlay has to be displayed with detailled informations, a way to close the window and a possibility to switch forth and back between the currently displayed employees.
+Thus, if a search was previously executed, a user can only switch back and forth between employees matching the search result.

 Other than a mockup for how the page should look roundabout, nothing is provided and we need to write the necessary files from scratch.